 You can offer kids yoga to different age groups or even family yoga for parents and children to attend together.
 Yoga can be a great social activity, a healthy and positive way to spend quality time together.

-Yoga centres are of course great candidates for yoga for children.
+Yoga centers are of course great candidates for yoga for children.
 All the Yoga Mums will jump on the opportunity to give their children some education in what they know from their own experience is so beneficial..

 At a yoga centre you can focus and the more peaceful elements of the practice, letting the space itself help you create the right atmosphere and induce a calming effect on the children.